AlgoTrader/betfair-sports-api/README.md

 ## Important Notice ##

-Betfair is about to switch to a next generation JSON based API.
-It is certainly good news as JSON is a native JavaScript format.
-Let's say goodbye to SOAP, XML generation/parsing, huge network traffic and many complexities of the old SOAP API.
-The current project is production-ready, but I would not recommend use it for new projects. **The development of the betfair-sport-api is stopped**.
-There is a new library for the new API https://github.com/AlgoTrader/betfair.
+Betfair new NG API is in production now.
+The current SOAP API is obsoloete. **The development of the betfair-sport-api is stopped**.
+There is a new library for the Betfair NG API https://github.com/AlgoTrader/betfair.

 ## Tutorial ##